Explorer 35

 Explorer 35, (IMP-E, AIMP-2, Anchored IMP-2, Interplanetary Monitoring Platform-E), was a spin-stabilized spacecraft built by NASA as part of the Explorer program.
-Designed for the study of the interplanetary plasma, magnetic field, energetic particles, and solar X-rays, from lunar orbit.
+It was designed for the study of the interplanetary plasma, magnetic field, energetic particles, and solar X-rays, from lunar orbit.

 Spacecraft

 Explorer 35 was similar to the earlier Explorer 33.
 The spacecraft mass was 104.3 kg.
 The main body of the spacecraft was an octagonal prism, 71 cm across and 20.3 cm high.
 Four arrays containing 6144 n/p solar cells, providing an average of 70 watts power, extended from the main bus, along with two 183 cm magnetometer booms.
 Four whip antennas are mounted on top of the spacecraft.
 A retrorocket was mounted on top of the bus.
 Power was stored in silver–cadmium batteries (Ag-Cd).
 Communication (PFM telemetry) was via a 7-watts transmitter and a digital data processor.
 The science payload had a mass of 23.1 kg and included two 3-axis magnetometers, low energy protons and alpha energy analyzer, low energy protons and electrons detector, energetic particle detector, plasma probe, a micrometeorite detector, a solar cell damage experiment, and gravity field and bistatic radar experiments.